A surgical abortion due to unplanned pregnancy with a man I found out was married with a pregnant wife

 Rebooked for 2 weeks time

 I got to Marie Stopes and only had to wait a couple of minutes.
-The nurse took my bp and and finger stick test to see if I was Rhesus + or - I had the good one.
+The nurse took my bp and did a finger stick test to see if I was Rhesus + or - I had the good one.
 She then did a scan.
-She couldn't see anything because it was 'too early' and rebooked me for 2 weeks time.
-17th december.
+She couldn't see anything because it was 'too early' and rebooked me for 2 weeks time, 17th December.

 We also discussed me not having a medical abortion but going for a surgical abortion under local anaesthetic